singer-io/tap-bigcommerce/Docs.md

 ### Coupons
 Endpoint: [/v2/coupons](https://developer.bigcommerce.com/api-reference/catalog/catalog-api/products/getproducts)

 Coupons do not have a `date_modified` field, and replicated on the `id` field could mean edits to coupons after creation would not be synced.
-Instead, we use a full table replication, but store the timestamp of the last sync in the state file.
-Then, within the configuration, we can select the minimum number of hours that must have elapsed before the Coupons table is replicated again - default is 24 hours - that way you only replicate the table once a day and not on every tap run.
+Therefore we use FULL_TABLE replication.

+To avoid creating too many duplicative rows, it is recommended that you create a separate instance of this tap that syncs less often - for instance once ever 12 or 24 hours.

 * Replication Method: FULL_TABLE
-* Bookmark Column: `last_sync`